Visits to St. Peter's Basilica in Rome

 Tomb of Pius XI| ©Phil

-In the basement of St. Peter's Basilica are the tombs of the Popes.
-They are divided into two levels: the first gallery, at -1 is composed of various mausoleums and tombs of different Popes.
+You can also book your guided tour of St. Peter's Basilica and the tombs of the popes, which are located in the basement of St. Peter's Basilica.
+They are divided into two levels: the first gallery, at -1 is composed of several mausoleums and tombs of different Popes.
 This visit is free and you can access this gallery from inside the Basilica.

 Book your visit to the Vatican Basilica and Museums